 3. A recurring statement in Ansible presentations is “automated silos are still silos”.
 With Ansible you can go cross-silo, as it is increasingly broadly deployable: whether you want to automate clouds, operating systems or infrastructure, everything is possible.

-Make sure to sign up below and receive more updates about the events we visit in your inbox.
+Make sure to sign up to our blog updates and receive more updates about the events we visit in your inbox.